 - Is a good team player and inspirational people leader of THNK faculty and staff, able to build inclusive teams

-- Typically brings 5 plus years of consultative selling experience at Board level, with a proven track record of selling professional services projects over EUR 50K each
+- Brings at least 5 plus years of consultative selling experience at Board level, with a proven track record of selling professional services projects over EUR 100K each

 We are particularly keen to attract applications from potential Service Line Directors who increase the diversity of the current Service Line Director team.